TanjaKec/repro_research/content/_index.en.md

 ---
-title: Reproducible Reaserch in R
+title: Reproducible Research in R
 ---
 # Reproducible Reaserch in R